pyta-uoft/website/index.md

 This error occurs when you have more than three levels of nested blocks in your code.
 Deep nesting is a sign that your function or method is too complex, and should be broken down using helper functions or rewritten as a [list comprehension][list comprehensions tutorial].

-**Note**: this checker does not count function, method, or class definitions as blocks, so the example below is considered to have *six* nested blocks, not seven.
+**Note**: This checker does not count function, method, or class definitions as blocks, so the example below is considered to have *six* nested blocks, not seven.

 ~~~~ {include="R0101_too_many_nested_blocks"}
 ~~~~